rui314/mold/README.md

 <details><summary>Online manual</summary>

 Since mold is a drop-in replacement, you should be able to use it without reading its manual.
-But just in case you need it, it's available online at <a href=https://rui314.github.io/mold.html>here</a>.
-You can also read the same manual by `man mold`.
+But just in case you need it, [mold's man page](docs/mold.md) is also available.
+You can read the same manual by `man mold`.

 </details>